website2023/website2023/index.md

 layout: page
 ---

-Double Bagel Games is a small mobile games studio in Toronto, Canada launching soon.
+Double Bagel Games is a small mobile games studio launching soon.
 Our mission is to remind people everywhere of the importance of play by providing immediately accessible, fun, engaging mobile games.

 I am currently in development on a number of small mobile games that I look forward to sharing with you in 2023.
 So stay tuned by subscribing to my free email updates.